fithisux/omdb_graphdb_article/README.md

+# Graph Gold Models for the OMDB dataset

+Before proceeding make yourself a favor and create a virtual environemnt.
+Tested with Python 3.12.7 on Windows x64 10.
+What's on the menu?
+A Neo4j graph database from the OMDB gold **normalized** graph model [OMDB DBT PROJECT](https://github.com/fithisux/omdb_manual_dataset/tree/main).
+A Kuzu database from the OMDB gold **business** graph model [OMDB DBT PROJECT](https://github.com/fithisux/omdb_manual_dataset/tree/main).
+Capabilities of the databases allows to have 2 completely different modeling processes with important subtleties.

+Enjoy!

+## Medium Article

+(WIP)

 ## Neo4j version (gold normalized graph model)
-It generates a Neo4j graph database from the OMDB gold normalized graph model [OMDB DBT PROJECT](https://github.com/fithisux/omdb_manual_dataset/tree/main).

 Run first your neo4j